**NEW** safe sport handbook

 As part of Volleyball BC’s commitment to Safe Sport, our staff and Board have also completed the Commit to Kids training.

-Volleyball BC’s Screening Policy outlines the requirements for all participants involved in volleyball in BC.
+Volleyball BC’s Screening Policy and Persons In Authority Checklist outlines the requirements for all participants involved in volleyball in BC.
 Mandatory screening is required for all individuals in leadership roles who work directly with athletes.
 This includes all Staff, Directors, Chairs, Coaches, Managers, Referees, Chaperones and persons who manage finances.

 VBC requires each person to submit a screening check once every three (3) years from the date of completion, upon which time you must submit a new one.
-Each person is also required to submit a copy of the VBC Screening Disclosure Form on an annual basis.
+Each person is also required to submit a copy of the VBC Screening Disclosure Form on an annual basis and to complete the CAC Safe Sport module.
 You can find more information about our Screening Policy and Screening Disclosure Form here.

 ADDITIONAL RESOURCES & HELPLINES